EducationPhD, Stanford University, 1983

 Professor Nehorai served as Editor-in-Chief of IEEE Transactions on Signal Processing from 2000 to 2002.
-From 2003 to 2005 he was the Vice President (Publications) of the IEEE Signal Processing Society (SPS), the Chair of the Publications Board, and a member of the Executive Committee of this Society.
+He was the Vice President (Publications) of the IEEE Signal Processing Society (SPS), Chair of the Publications Board, and a member of the Executive Committee of this Society from 2003 to 2005.
 He was the founding editor of the special columns on Leadership Reflections in IEEE Signal Processing Magazine from 2003 to 2006.

-Professor Nehorai received the 2006 IEEE SPS Technical Achievement Award and the 2010 IEEE SPS Meritorious Service Award.
-He was elected Distinguished Lecturer of the IEEE SPS for a term lasting from 2004 to 2005.
-He was a co-recipient of the IEEE SPS 1989 Senior Award for Best Paper, a co-author of the 2003 Young Author Best Paper Award, and a co-recipient of the 2004 Signal Processing Magazine Paper Award.
-He is co-author of five best paper awards in student competitions at international conferences.
+Professor Nehorai received the 2006 IEEE Signal Processing Society Technical Achievement Award, and the 2010 IEEE SPS Meritorious Service Award.
+He was elected Distinguished Lecturer of the IEEE SPS from 2004 to 2005.
+He received several IEEE best paper awards for journal and conference research publications.
 In 2001 he was named University Scholar of the University of Illinois.
-Professor Nehorai was the Principal Investigator of the Multidisciplinary University Research Initiative (MURI) project titled Adaptive Waveform Diversity for Full Spectral Dominance from 2005 to 2010.
-He is now a Life Fellow of IEEE and has been a Fellow of the IEEE since 1994, Fellow of the Royal Statistical Society since 1996, and Fellow of AAAS since 2012.
+Professor Nehorai was the Principal Investigator of a number of multi-university U.S. Federal grants, including the Multidisciplinary University Research Initiative (MURI) project titled Adaptive Waveform Diversity for Full Spectral Dominance from 2005 to 2010.
+He is now Life Fellow of IEEE and has been Fellow of the IEEE since 1994, Fellow of the Royal Statistical Society since 1996, and Fellow of AAAS since 2012.